-- Registered music therapy practitioner with The Australian Music Therapy Association (if possessing a music therapy qualification)

-- Victorian Police Check

-- Victorian Driver's Licence
+- Registered music therapy practitioner with The Australian Music Therapy Association if possessing a music therapy qualification - Victorian Police check and Working with Children Check - Victorian Drivers Licence

 4. Equal Opportunity, Diversity and Inclusion

 The University is an equal opportunity employer and is committed to providing a workplace free from all forms of unlawful discrimination, harassment, bullying, vilification and victimisation.
 The University makes decisions on employment, promotion and reward on the basis of merit.